-When it comes to budgeting your project, you’ll need to go through the process with your band and determine when they’ll release funds.
-You’ll need a steady influx of cash to keep the project moving forward, so before it starts, it’s key to have an understanding with your band and its process about disbursing money.
+When it comes to budgeting your project, you’ll need to go through the process with your bank and determine when they’ll release funds.
+You’ll need a steady influx of cash to keep the project moving forward, so before it starts, it’s key to have an understanding with your bank and its process about disbursing money.
 Talking to the bank before scheduling gives them a big-picture view of the project and you valuable insight into how to schedule.

 Figure out a project management tool that will suit your needs.
 There are templates that can help you get started if you don’t want to build your plan and schedule from scratch.
 Naturally, ProjectManager.com being an online project management software, recommends a cloud-based tool.
 But we’ll get to those benefits in full later.

 You have context and tools, but now you need to step up to the project and break it down into the steps that will lead it from plan to completion.
 These are the tasks.
 You can’t have an accurate schedule until you have a thorough listing of every task that must take place to end with a successful construction.

 You can use a work breakdown structure (WBS) to get a handle on the size and scope of your project.
 You can think of this tool as a way to visualize your deliverables by starting with whatever you’re going to construct and then breaking it down level by level until you’re at the most basic parts.